Committal Proceedings

-Committal proceedings are preliminary court hearings held in the Magistrates’ Court (known as the committal stream) to determine whether there is sufficient evidence against a person charged with an indictable offence to face trial in a higher court, such as the County Court or Supreme Court.
+The term ‘committal proceedings’ encompasses various preliminary hearings conducted in the Magistrates Court, each aimed at determining whether sufficient evidence exists for an individual charged with an indictable offence, to be committed for a trial in a superior court, such as the County or Supreme Court.

 The purpose of committal proceedings in the Magistrates’ Court